-Tables 4.7 and 4.8 in Annex 2 show the number of payers and amounts of social insurance contributions and taxes simulated by EUROMOD:
+Tables 4.7 and 4.8 in Annex 3 show the number of payers and amounts of social insurance contributions and taxes simulated by EUROMOD:

 - Employee and employer contributions: the number of people paying contributions and the overall amount of contributions simulated by EUROMOD fits external statistics very well. - Self-employed contributions: EUROMOD overestimates the number of the self-employed paying social security contributions.
-This may be caused by a simple tax evasion where self-employed adjust their income so that they do not have to pay social security contribution, but in the SILC data they report their actual income and thus are perceived as taxpayers by the model.
+This may be caused by a simple tax evasion where selfemployed adjust their income so that they do not have to pay social security contribution, but in the SILC data they report their actual income and thus are perceived as taxpayers by the model.
 However, EUROMOD underestimates the total amount of contributions paid by the self-employed.
-This might be due to the fact that some self-employed can decide to pay higher than minimum contributions and the model cannot capture that. - Income tax: Number of taxpayers paying income tax is underestimated by EUROMOD.
+This might be due to the fact that some self-employed can decide to pay higher than minimum contributions (or participate in the voluntary sickness insurance system) and the model cannot capture that. - Income tax: Number of taxpayers paying income tax is underestimated by EUROMOD.
 The reason is that EUROMOD calculates the number of taxpayers as the number of individuals paying positive income tax, while in the external statistics the number of taxpayers is the number of employees or self-employed individuals, no matter whether they pay positive or zero taxes (there are no external statistics on the number of people paying positive income taxes).
 The number of taxpayers paying zero taxes is quite substantial because of generous tax credits and tax deductibles.
-The amount of income tax collected thus corresponds to external statistics much better. - Property tax (see Tables 4.5 and 4.6 in Annex 2) is underreported in EUROMOD for all years.
-Our interpretation is that individuals underreport their incomes and property taxes in SILC, which was confirmed by our previous research and by the results obtained using the national microsimulation model.
+The amount of income tax collected thus corresponds to external statistics much better. - Property tax (see Tables 4.5 and 4.6 in Annex 3) is underreported in EUROMOD for all years (the number of payers is just slightly underreported, but the amount of property taxes paid is around one third of the amount in external statistics).
+Our interpretation is that individuals underreport their incomes and property taxes in SILC, which was confirmed by our previous research and by the results obtained using the national microsimulation model.11 data.